alikifah/Automated-migration-ASP.Net-Core/README.md

    the second one takes also the repository class and the repository interface that can be used in repository pattern.

    ## How to use?
    the use of this library is so easy.
-All that is required is to include the Sqlite_AutomatedMigration_library or the SqlServer_AutomatedMigration_library      folder in your project and add a single line of code in the program.cs for each model you want to create the database table for.
+All that is required is to include the Sqlite_AutomatedMigration_library or the SqlServer_AutomatedMigration_library      folder in your project and add a single line of code in the program.cs after creating the WebApplicationbuilder for each model you want to create the database table for.
    Example:
    ```c#
       using SqlServerExtensions;